 Now, parents and guardians aside, consider for a moment that (by my calculation) the average child speaks 3,500,000 words a year.
 Multiply by 378 million, and we have a lot of natural language data to work from!
 So, when I’m making my List, and while my team of Data Scientist Elves are checking it twice, we must emphasize both precision and recall.

-Now, what classifies as Naughty, and what categorizes as Nice?
-Each category unfolds into their own taxonomies.
+So, what classifies as Naughty, and what is categorized as Nice?
+Each bucket unfolds into a taxonomy.
 The details are, of course, pro-ho-ho-ho-prietary.

 But in the Christmas spirit of giving, here are a few examples: